 VBoxManage setextradata "Your VM Name" "VBoxInternal/Devices/smc/0/Config/GetKeyFromRealSMC" 1

-Step 6: Run macOS 10.14 Mojave on VirtualBox
+Step 8: Run macOS 10.14 Mojave on VirtualBox

-Open the just created virtualBox and click on the “Start” button.
+Open the just created VirtualBox and click on the “Start” button.
 Create a new account.

 Set up the account as you wish and you can start using the macOS 10.14 Mojave as you would on a Mac.

-It is just like running other apps except that you can run other apps within the virtual machine.
+It is just like running other apps except that you can run other apps on the virtual machine.
 You will have two computers, a physical one and a virtual one within the physical one.
 VirtualBox makes all this possible without costing anything.
 It is available as an open-source virtualization software that is available free of charge for non-commercial use.